scorpido74/azure-docs.nl-nl/articles/automation/troubleshoot/update-agent-issues.md

 ## <a name="next-steps"></a>Volgende stappen

-Zie [problemen met Hybrid Runbook Workers oplossen](hybrid-runbook-worker.md)om meer problemen met uw Hybrid runbook Workers op te lossen.
+To troubleshoot more issues with your Hybrid Runbook Workers, see [Troubleshoot Hybrid Runbook Workers](hybrid-runbook-worker.md).